 Since then, the face of animal welfare in the Evansville community has changed dramatically.
 Adoptions & rescue transports have increased while euthanasia has drastically decreased.
 In 2007, the Davidson Rausch Low-Cost Spay & Neuter Clinic opened at the Vanderburgh Humane Society.
 The Clinic has prevented hundreds of thousands of unwanted litters, further contributing to the greater number of lives saved.
 It has provided more than 60,000 spay/neuter surgeries to date.

 The Vanderburgh Humane Society has a long-lasting legacy of saving lives, promoting the human-animal bond, and raising the level of respect for animals in our community.
-2017 will mark the shelter’s 60th anniversary and the Spay & Neuter Clinic’s 10th anniversary.
+The summer of 2017 marks the shelter’s 60th anniversary and the Spay & Neuter Clinic’s 10th anniversary.
 The VHS looks forward to a new chapter of growth and outreach to increase their impact for local animals for decades to come.

 Leading our community to eliminate pet overpopulation through Spay/Neuter, Adoption, and Humane Education.